omine-me/FinalCheck/README.md

 ## Usage
 1. Open Sidebar in 3D Viewport.
-2. In AttentiveRendering Panel, hit Check button.
+2. In FinalCheck Panel, hit Check button.
-3. Check a result.
+3. A list of problematic items appears.
 In Preferences sub-panel, you can toggle which items will be checked.
 These preferences are saved automatically.

 ### Checking Statuses
-* **Collections Visibility**: Does visibility of collections in viewports and renders differ (check based on eye's icon, monitor's icon, and camera's icon)?
+* **Collections Visibility**: Does visibility of collections in viewports and renders differ?
+(Check based on eye, monitor, and, camera's icon.)
-* **Objects Visibility**: Does visibility of objects in viewports and renders differ (check based on eye's icon, monitor's icon, and camera's icon)?
+* **Objects Visibility**: Does visibility of objects in viewports and renders differ?
+(Check based on eye, monitor, and, camera's icon.)
 * **Missing Files**: Is an image path broken?
+(Ignore packed file's path.)
 * **Render Region**: Is render region set and the area reduced?
 * **Resolution%**: Is resolution% under 100%?
 * **Samples**: Is render samples under preview samples?